yegor256/blog/_drafts/settings.md

 }
 {% endhighlight %}

 Done, the encoding is encapsulated and configurable.
-Now, let's say, we want to change the behavior of the class for the situation of an empty page.
+Now, let's say we want to change the behavior of the class for the situation of an empty page.
 If an empty page is loaded, we want to return `"<html/>"`.
 But not always.
 We want this to be configurable.
 Here is what we do: